 Even though the emulators are a bit long in the tooth, they're still (as far as I know) the only emulators that intercept/interpret the 3D rasterization commands, letting you play the game in a higher resolution (640 x 480) than the native hardware supported (256 x 232).
 Also let's not forget very cool (but little known) "screen dump to vector graphics" feature that I've never seen implemented anywhere.

 The MAME team eventually got around to adding I, Robot, and the rest, so they say, is history.
-The MAME emulator does an amazing job duplicating the pixel perfect / cycle accurate emulation of the game.
-This is the best place to get your 1984 arcade fix.

 You can find my legacy emulators on the downloads page.
 I've also uploaded the original source code archive to Github.